Find Affordable College Courses

 Cleveland, OH

-With a ranking of #6, Cleveland State University did quite well on this year’s most popular schools for film, video and photographic arts students working on their bachelor’s degree.
-Located in the large city of Cleveland, Cleveland State University is a public school with a fairly large student population.
+Cleveland State University did quite well in this year’s ranking of the most popular places for film, video and photographic arts students to get a bachelor’s degree.
+It came in at #6 on the list.
+Located in the city of Cleveland, Cleveland State University is a public college with a large student population.

 Women make up 36% of the film majors at the school.